eth-sri/lmql/docs/source/language/functions.md

    `get("Alice") # result: "banana"`
    Always tail calls with " # result".
 Using these actions, let's solve the following question.

+   Q: Alice, Bob, and Claire are playing a game.
+At the start of the game, they are each holding a ball: Alice has a black ball, Bob has a brown ball, and Claire has a blue ball. \n\nAs the game progresses, pairs of players trade balls.
+First, Bob and Claire swap balls.
+Then, Alice and Bob swap balls.
+Finally, Claire and Bob swap balls.
+At the end of the game, what ball does Alice have?
    A: Let's think step by step.\n""" for i in range(32):
       "[REASONING]"